-- installation of roofton solar energy systems - use of passive solar, - high insulation levels. - active solar water heating, - locating the home on the northern portion of the sunniest location of the site, - designing the structure to admit the maximum amount of sunlight into the building and to reduce exposure to extreme weather conditions. - locating indoor areas of maximum usage along the south face of the building and placing corridors, closets, laundry rooms, power core, and garages along the north face making the main entrance a small, enclosed space that creates an air lock between the building and its exterior.
+- installation of rooftop solar energy systems - use of passive solar, - high insulation levels. - active solar water heating, - locating the home on the northern portion of the suppliest location of the site. - the building and to reduce exposure to extreme weather conditions.

-- orienting the entrance away from winds, or - using a windbreak to reduce the wind velocity against the entrance
+- locating indoor areas of maximum usage along the south face of the building and placing corridors, closets, laundry rooms, power core, and garages along the north face making the main entrance a small. enclosed space that creates an air lock between the building and its exterior. - orienting the entrance away from winds, or - using a windbreak to reduce the wind velocity against the entrance

-Utility Incentive Programs 1.
+Utility Incentive Programs